Royal-Match-Coins/.github/profile/README.md

 Swagbucks: One of the most popular platforms out there, Swagbucks lets you earn points by watching videos, taking surveys, and even shopping online.
 Once you've accumulated enough points, you can redeem them for gift cards, including Google Play and App Store cards.

 FeaturePoints: This app rewards you for trying out new apps.
 Just download an app from their list, use it for a bit, and earn points.
 It's as simple as that.
 Once you've got enough, trade them in for gift cards.

-Mistplay: Specifically designed for gamers, Mistplay rewards you for playing games.
-The more you play, the more you earn.
-And yes, they offer Google Play and App Store gift cards as rewards.

 Once you've got your hands on these gift cards, you can use them to purchase coins in Royal Match.
 It's a roundabout way, but think of it as a fun journey where you get to explore new apps, play games, and at the end of the day, boost your Royal Match coin stash!